Music Licensing, Inc. (OTC:SON - GuruFocus.com

-NAPLES, FL / ACCESSWIRE / December 12, 2022 / Music Licensing, Inc. (OTC:SONG), Owner of Pro Music Rights One of the Worlds Largest Music Licensing Companies, announces that it will explore a Forward Stock Split or explore a stock-based dividend after a new Form 211 is filed with FINRA.
-Music Licensing, Inc. (OTC: SONG) is currently working on an application with a Broker Dealer to get a new Form 211 filed with FINRA to restore Music Licensing, Inc. (OTC: SONG) Proprietary Quote Eligibility.
+NAPLES, FL / ACCESSWIRE / December 13, 2022 / Music Licensing, Inc. (OTC PINK:SONG), Owner of Pro Music Rights, One of the World's Largest Music Licensing Companies, Announces That It expects to have a new Form 211 Filed with Finra within the next 48 hours to Restore it's Proprietary Quotation Eligibility.

 About Pro Music Rights, Inc. (ProMusicRights.com)